sestaton/sesbio/README.md

 **INSTALLATION**

-All scripts require Perl version 5.10 and some use non-core Perl modules.
-Though, there are no dependencies that cannot be installed from CPAN.
 To get the scripts, simply download the zip version of the repo, or use git:

     git clone https://github.com/sestaton/sesbio.git

+Then install the Perl dependencies:

+    cd sesbio
+    cpanm --installdeps .

-After that, you can use the scripts in place and run `git pull` in the base directory to keep things up to date.
+After that, you can use the scripts in place or move them to where is most convenient.
+Run `git pull` in the base directory to keep things up to date.
 Send me a message or file an issue if you have feature requests or run into any issues.

 **USAGE**